Financial-Times/tako/README.md

 You're now good to go 🎉.
 Check out <http://localhost:3000/tako/repositories>.

+GitHub also have some great [documentation on building a GitHub App](https://developer.github.com/apps/building-github-apps/).

 ### Formatting and Code Quality

 This project uses a few tools to help us with consistent formatting and code